Out of school activities

 Below is a list of other clubs and events happening locally that might be of interest to school families.

-Barnardos – ages up to 18 inclusive
+Barnardos – ages 5 to 18 inclusive

 Holiday and After School Clubs